Navid200/xDrip/docs/Nightscout/HerokuGone.md

 Paste the mongodump string you copied, from the binary import and export tools, into the terminal.
 It will be similar to what is shown in the followiong figure.
 ![](./images/dumpPaste.png)

-There are three changes you need to make to this.
+There are three changes you need to make to this string before executing it.
 1- Replace mongodump with ./mongodump.exe
 2- Replace \<PASSWORD\>, including the brackets, with your Atlas database admin password, which excludes special characters.
 3- Replace \<DATABASE\>, including brackets, with the user name you copied from the Atlas database access page.